tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 .. tip:: **To temporarily deactivate the Clapperboard:**

-    1. Open the File  →  Output Settings... dialog.
+    1. Open the Render  →  Output Settings... dialog.

     2. Disable the **Add Clapperboard** option.

 .. tip:: **To Delete the Clapperboard:**

-    1. Open the File  →  Output Settings... dialog.
+    1. Open the Render  →  Output Settings... dialog.

     2. Open **Other Settings** group box.